+- ene Martin ncipal Connie Gallo CSPC

+⊁

+Pare ent Surname: First Name:

+Nun nber of children attending the school: Grade(s) for 2015-2016:,,,

+Please select 1 (one) of the following options by placing an "X" in the appropriate box.

-Arlene Martin Principal Connie Gallo CSPC · × Parent Surname: First Name: (Please print) Number of children attending the school: , Grade(s) for 2015-2016:,, stream) at St. Robert Catholic School ench Immersion program (along with a continuing English ol. f a French Immersion program at St. Robert Catholic School. · the process of determining the feasibility of a French community information and consultation will take place in the
+I DO SUPPORT the inclusion of a French Immersion program (along with a continuing English stream) at St. Robert Catholic School.

+I DO NOT SUPPORT the inclusion of a French Immersion program at St. Robert Catholic School.

+I understand that this is only a first step in the process of determining the feasibility of a French Immersion program at St.Robert.
+Further community information and consultation will take place in the future.

-Dear Parent/Guardian.
-February 2, 2016
+Parent/Guardian Signature

+Date

+Dear Parent/Guardian,